Sugar and health

 Natural sugars are usually associated with foods that provide you with vitamins, minerals, phytochemicals, fibre, protein and fat: all necessary nutrients for health.

-A diet containing significant amounts of foods containing refined sugar such as sodas, cookies, candies and cakes while providing energy (calories) lacks the vitamins, minerals, and fibre that your body requires.
+A diet containing significant amounts of foods containing refined sugar while providing energy (calories) lacks the vitamins, minerals, and fibre that your body requires.

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth